Things To Do

 In town for a few days?
 Make sure to stop by these iconic Lookout Mountain and Chattanooga attractions.

-• Rock City located directly across the street from our inn, you’ll stroll through a 4,100-foot Enchanted Trail where you’ll encounter incredible rock formations, magical caves, and breathtaking views.
+• Rock City located directly across the street from the Inn, you'll stroll through a 4,100-foot Enchanted Trail where you'll encounter incredible rock formations, magical caves, and breathtaking views.

 • Ruby Falls is where you'll discover hidden beauty inside Lookout Mountain!
 Descend 260 feet by elevator into the mountain and explore the cavern trail to the tallest cave waterfall that's open to the public in the US.